NVIDIA-AI-IOT/scene-text-recognition/README.md

     pip3 install python-bidi
     ```
 #### Dockerfile
+1. Make sure docker is setup correctly on the jetson as directed [here](https://gitlab-master.nvidia.com/dustinf/jetson-voice#docker-daemon-configuration).
+Nvidia should be the default docker runtime daemon.

+2. Build the dockerfile
+    ```
+    docker build -t scene-text-recognition .
+    ```
+3. Run the dockerfile
+    ```
+    sudo docker run -it --rm -v ~/workdir:/workdir/ --runtime nvidia --network host scene-text-recognition
+    ```
+    where workdir is the directory contianing this cloned repo, or is the clone repo.

+    If you are using a realtime camera:
+    ```
+    xhost +
+    sudo docker run -it --rm -v ~/workdir:/workdir/ --runtime nvidia --network host -e DISPLAY=$DISPLAY --device /dev/video0: dev/video0 scene-text-recognition
+    ```
+    Where video0 is correct device id into the container.
+This can be found using:
+    ```
+    ls /dev/video*
+    ```

 ### Step 3 - Run the example files

 There are two separate demo files included: